caendesilva/MinimaPHP/README.md

 ### Benefits

 The main benefit of using MinimaPHP is that it has **zero dependencies**.
 You thus don't need to bother with Composer or autoloading.
-Just include the single compact `minima.php` file and you're ready to go.
+Just include the single compact `minima.php` file, and you're ready to go.
 That's right, you don't even need a Phar, because Minima is tiny (< 10Kb).

 ### The Philosophy